S. Korea-US Trade Rises 66% after 10 Years of FTA

-Tuesday marks the tenth anniversary of a bilateral free trade agreement between South Korea and the United States, as the trade pact came into effect in March 2012.
+Tuesday marked the tenth anniversary of a bilateral free trade agreement between South Korea and the United States, as the trade pact came into effect in March 2012.

 According to the Ministry of Trade, Industry and Energy on Monday, the bilateral trade volume of goods soared by 66-point-one percent in the past decade to 169-point-one billion dollars last year from about 100 billion dollars in 2011 before the KORUS FTA went into effect.